jalal-saidi/cs5293sp21-project2/README.md

 Said Jalal Saidi

-How to run: project 2 consists of two important python files: the first file is redactor.Py.
+How to run: project 2 consists of two important Python files: the first file is redactor.Py.
 The redactor.Py should be run using:
 Pipenv run python project2/redactor.Py 'project2/all-data/sample' 'project2/all-data/sample/redacted'.
 It requires two command line arguments: a) the location where original text files should be used for redaction.
 B) the location where the redacted files and extracted features should be saved.